Barrow-in-Furness: Karting

 Kart racer Kristian Brierley received national attention after successfully winning the internationally televised TKM Karting Festival in 2015.
 He followed this up by winning the opening round of the British Championship in 2016 and ultimately went on to finish the season in 6th place.

 Multiple other 'Barrovians' have also competed at national level in karting such as Max Davis, Daniel Pepper, Kieran Pepper, Mark Fell, Oliver Dilks and Jake Calvert.

 In 2020 Max Davies became the first person from the Barrow area to be selected to represent Team GB at the ROK World Finals where he finished 29th overall out of 75 competitors from 25 competing countries, he was also the youngest member of Team GB to compete that year.

 In 2021 Max Davies was selected for Team GB again as was fellow 'Barrovian' Daniel Pepper after Pepper had finished that years British championship in 2nd with Davies placing in 3rd.

 Pepper's 2nd place finish in the 2021 British Championship gave him the highest placed seeding of a Barrow born driver in the 21st century, breaking the record of his own brother Kieran Pepper who had been seeded 3rd the previous year.

 Mark Fell remains the only driver from the Barrow area to have won a British Championship which dates back to the early 1990s.

 Other sports

-Barrow is home to the Walney Terriers American football club, formed in 2011 the club originally trained at Memorial Fields on Walney Island before establishing training grounds elsewhere in Barrow and Ulverston.
-The Terriers play in the North West conference of the BAFA's National League alongside the likes of the Manchester Titans and Merseyside Nighthawks.
+Barrow was home to the Walney Terriers (later known as the Furness Phantoms) American football club, which existed from 2011 to 2021.
+The club originally trained at Memorial Fields on Walney Island before establishing training grounds elsewhere in Barrow and Ulverston.
+The team played in the North West conference of the BAFA's National League alongside the likes of the Manchester Titans and Merseyside Nighthawks.

 One of the town's most notable annual sporting events is the Keswick to Barrow (K2B), a 40 mi walking and running event that has taken place every year since 1967 between Keswick and Barrow.
 The event has raised millions for charity and regularly sees in excess of 3,000 participants.